 Beth enjoys collaborating with faculty colleagues from across the disciplines to develop effective teaching methods.
 She leads the development of Teaching Center programs on evidence-based teaching for faculty.
 She works with her colleagues on the development of The Teaching Center’s faculty programs—such as workshops, Summer Faculty Institutes on Teaching, the Mentoring in STEM Teaching program, and the biennial iTeach symposium, and she directs the Center’s programs on inclusive teaching and learning.
 Other areas of expertise include integrating writing into course design, developing rubrics to evaluate writing, integrating peer review, and structuring and facilitating discussions.

-Beth also leads the development of The Teaching Center’s website and other publications.
-She has published several articles on faculty development and on nineteenth-century American literature.
+Beth has published several articles on faculty development and on nineteenth-century American literature.
 In addition, Beth collaborates on Teaching Center scholarship projects, including AAU-supported programs on improving STEM Education and the integration of the OPAL observation protocol into faculty consultations.
+She also leads the development of The Teaching Center’s website and other publications.

 Beth’s experience in program development includes her role in helping to launch the Washington University First-Year Reading Program (YFRP).
 During each the first two years of the Reading Program (2003-2004), she edited the FYRP anthology, created teaching materials, and served as the project manager.
 In 2004-2005, Beth devoted her expertise in writing, editing, and managing projects to a position with a local non-profit organization that is dedicated to improving the lives of women and their families.